withoutboats/Chekhov/README.md

-##Chekhov makes actor/message concurrency in Rust very easy
+###Chekhov makes actor/message concurrency in Rust easy.

 Chekhov is a concurrency framework for Rust focused on simplicity and ease of use.
 Using Chekhov, you can briskly create __actors__ which communicate by